Take someone with you if possible.

 Weather condition?
 Strike?

-Long distance busses are usually very cheap and go to many places (even outside of Germany)
+Long distance busses are usually cheap and go to many places (even outside of Germany).

-For long trips and especially when traveling by car have your neck brace with you or even wear it.
-Especially important when the road is bumpy.
-Also during takeoff and landing by plane.
+For long trips and especially when traveling by car, have your neck brace with you or even wear it.
+This is particularly important if the road is bumpy, and also during take-off and landing if going by plane.

-Cushions, pain killer and adequate fluids are always helpful.
+Cushions, pain killer and an adequate amount of fluids are always helpful.

-In case of other instabilities such as the knees, hips or SI joints always wear bandages if you have a long active day ahead.
+In case of other instabilities, such as knee, hip or SI joint instability, always wear braces if you have a long, active day ahead.

-Memory foam seat cushion for SI joint instability helps especially with hard airplane or bus seats.
+A memory foam seat cushion for SI joint instability helps especially when sitting on a hard airplane or bus seat.